 - Comments: The purpose of this field is to provide additional information for understanding the provided data, such as when the payline adjustment and a Retro deduction are added together.
 It is a required field if the user selects 'See Comments' as the Root Cause.
 There is no required format for the information that is entered, so it is up to the user to be as complete and clear as possible.
 If the entry was uploaded instead of entered manually, this field will initially say 'LOADED BY UW_PY_MASSLD'.

 The fields on this tab show the dates/times the Payline Adjustments moved to the PSHUP Table for Validation, and then loaded to the paysheets.

-- BN - Review Paycheck Deductions Job Aid
+- Review Paycheck Benefits Deductions Job Aid for HRS

-- BN - Deduction Prepay Balance Review Page
+- Reviewing the Deduction Prepay Balance Review Page in HRS